Cheskieman/Create-Lambda-function-to-automate-S3-file-processing/README.md

 * Create and deploy a Lambda Function to be triggered when objects are uploaded to the S3 Bucket.

-* Create an event notification to trigger the S3 Bucket using a Lambda Function.

 #### Step-by-Step Instructions on how to create a Lambda function to automate S3 file processing.
 UPLOAD FILE TO S3 BUCKET